Follow the science

 Expansion of grazing pasture and cropland to grow animal feed are the leading causes of global deforestation, by switching to a plant-based diet you can help protect these vital ecosystems.
 To learn more visit our page on Planting Value in The Food System.

 Switching to a vegan diet is one of the most effective ways to reduce your impact on the planet.
 By making this personal commitment to reduce the impact of your food, you’ll be joining the millions of people worldwide who have already made the change.
-To learn more read about our involvement at COP26.

 Greenhouse gas emissions